pmglab/KGGSEE/doc/source/quick_tutorials.rst

     * - Pos
       - Coordinate of the variant with the lowest p-value within the gene
     * - GWAS_Var_P
-      - p-value of the variant
+      - p-value of the variant with the lowest p-value within the gene

 The columns of ``t1.gene.var.pvalue.txt.gz`` are the same as ``t1.gene.pvalue.txt``.
 The difference is that, for each gene, in ``t1.gene.pvalue.txt``, only the variant with the lowest p-value is output, while in ``t1.gene.var.pvalue.txt.gz``, all variants are output.

-The Q-Q plots for p-values of inputted GWAS file (inside or outside of gene) and gene-based association tests by GATES or ECS are saved in ``t1.qq.png``.
+The Q-Q plots for p-values of input GWAS file (inside or outside of each gene) and gene-based association tests by GATES or ECS are saved in ``t1.qq.png``.

 .. _t2: